halohalospecial/atom-elmjutsu/README.md

 ### Refactoring

+  Warning: These are experimental commands that might fail or exhibit weird behavior on some cases.
+There will be better and more accurate implementations when a way to get the AST becomes available.
+For now, use at your own risk!

   * #### `Elmjutsu: Rename Symbol`

     Renames the symbol across the whole project.
 Take note that this is *not* an undoable operation.